ZeroGwafa/ArchMatCounter/README.md

     2. Ensure that the chat filter is off on the chat window you want to track materials on.

         2a.
 Ensure timestamps are on!
 Otherwise, the tracker may miss a material!

+    3. Make sure your transparency is turned off (Not see-through) on your interfaces!
+Settings -> UI Customisation -> Move Transparency slider all the way to the left.

-    3. Gather materials.
+    4. Gather materials.
 This will catch all material messages.

 The app will automatically start tracking as soon as it is opened.